 Relationships are an excellent tool for leaders who lead from their higher selves to develop self-awareness.
 Self-awareness is the ability to understand one’s strengths, weaknesses, values, and emotions.
 Developing self-awareness is crucial for leaders because it helps them recognize their blind spots, make better decisions, and relate to others more effectively.

 Through relationships, leaders can gain valuable feedback and insights into their behaviours, attitudes, and impact on others.
 For example, a leader who is prone to micromanaging might receive feedback from their team that their behaviour is causing frustration and disengagement.
 This feedback can help the leader recognize their behaviour and work to change it.
 Here are two distinct ways to develop self-awareness through relationships.

 1. Relationships As Mirrors

 Leaders can use their relationships as mirrors.
-These mirrors reflect back to them things they need to know about themselves.
+These mirrors reflect to them things they need to know about themselves.
 This is because the people around them can provide valuable feedback and insights into their behaviour, attitudes, and leadership style.